-International students and scholars in the U.S. have certain U.S. tax obligations.
+All international students and scholars in the U.S. have certain U.S. tax obligations and reporting responsibilities.

-- If you receive U.S.source income including wages, stipend, or scholarship funds, you will likely have federal taxes withheld from your checks (unless you benefit from a tax treaty.)
+- If you receive U.S. income (wages or scholarship funds,) you will likely have taxes withheld from your checks (unless you benefit from a tax treaty.)

-- The U.S. federal tax system is a pay-as-you go system.
+- The U.S. tax system is a pay-as-you-go system.
 This means that income may be reduced by tax withholdings.

 - The tax year runs from January 1 to December 31.
 Tax returns are due the following year in mid-April.
 Taxes are paid to the Internal Revenue Service (IRS).

-International Affairs has contracted with GLACIER Tax Prep to provide U.S. Federal Tax Return assistance to international students at UNT.
+International Affairs has contracted with GLACIER Tax Prep to provide U.S. Federal Tax Return assistance to international students filing as nonresident aliens at UNT.

-GLACIER Tax Prep provides step-by-step instructions to prepare the appropriate forms (including Form 8843) to prepare your U.S. Federal Tax Return correctly.
+GLACIER Tax Prep provides step-by-step instructions to prepare the appropriate forms to prepare your U.S. Federal Tax Return correctly.
 GLACIER will guide you through the required forms based on your personal situation.

 The access code allows you to utilize the GLACIER software free of charge.
 Codes are limited to the first 699 users.
 Once codes are exhausted, GLACIER charges a minimal fee.